-461. Stan Winston Studios Tyrannosaurus Rex Paint-Test Head M JURASSIC PARK (1993) A Tyrannosaurus Rex paint-test head from the production of Steven Spielberg's Oscar®-winning sci-fi adventure Jurassic Park.
+461. Stan Winston Studios Tyrannosaurus Rex Paint-Test Head M JURASSIC PARK (1993) A Tyrannosaurus Rex paint-test head from the production of Steven Spielberg's Oscar®winning sci-fi adventure Jurassic Park.
 This head was created by Stan Winston Studios during the early stages of production as a paint-test example for how the T-Rex should look upon completion.
 Stan Winston was a legendary special make-up effects creator, who won his fourth Academy Award® for his work on Jurassic Park.
-The head is made of biscuit foam with a thin outer shell that has been realistically painted.
-There are no teeth remaining, but glue residue indicates where the teeth used to be affixed.
+The head is made of biscuit foam with a thin outer shell that has been realistically used to be affixed.
 On the neck there are several intentionally drilled holes, likely for mounting purposes.
 The piece has some wear from production use and age, including some chipping to the outer layer, most notably around the neck.
-Dimensions: 46 cm x $15 \text{ cm x} 25.5 \text{ cm} (18" \times 6" \times 10")$ Estimate: £3,000 - 5,000
+Dimensions: 46 cm x 15 cm x 25.5 cm ($18" \times 6" \times 10"$) Estimate: £3,000 - 5,000

-THE LOST WORLD: JURASSIC PARK (1997) A pteranodon maquette from Steven Spielberg's action-adventure sequel The Lost World: Jurassic Park.
+462. Stan Winston Studios Pteranodon Maguette †Δ THE LOST WORLD: JURASSIC PARK (1997) A pteranodon maquette from Steven Spielberg's action-adventure sequel The Lost World: Jurassic Park.
 Maquettes were created by Stan Winston Studio and cyberscanned by ILM, allowing the team to computer-mill foam pieces to build the full-size animatronic dinosaurs.
 The small models also gave the creative team the opportunity to design the look of the dinosaurs in terms of size, shape and colour.
 This particular pteranodon differs in several small ways from the dinosaur ultimately seen in the closing scenes of the movie.
 The maquette features a broad crest, whereas the crest on the screen version is slender and more pointed.
 The maquette is mounted on a black wooden board and shows some signs of wear, with scratches and small marks on the board, two small parts missing from the tip of the animal's crest, and a missing digit on its front-left claw.
-Dimensions: $28 \text{ cm} \times 112 \text{ cm} \times 48 \text{ cm} (11" \times 44" \times 18 \%")$ Estimate: £4,000 - 6,000
+Dimensions: $28 \text{ cm} \times 112 \text{ cm} \times 48 \text{ cm} (11^{\circ} \times 44^{\circ} \times 18^{\circ})$ Estimate: £4,000 - 6,000